 The phrase “Double Jeopardy” makes most people picture Alex Trebek.
 But in the context of criminal law, these two words take on a very different meaning.
-In this article, criminal defense attorney Darwin Overson will explain why a defendant cannot be prosecuted twice for the same offense, and go over some major exceptions to the prohibition against multiple prosecutions.
+In this article, Salt Lake City criminal defense lawyer Darwin Overson will explain why a defendant cannot be prosecuted twice for the same offense, and go over some major exceptions to the prohibition against multiple prosecutions.

 What is the Double Jeopardy Clause?

 The term double jeopardy was not coined by the famous gameshow.
 It actually comes from the Fifth Amendment to the U.S. Constitution, which states, in part, the following: